winglang/wing/wingpf/README.md

 ## Mission

-The `wingii` runtime's mission is to allow the Wing compiler (`wingc`), execute its intermediate format and produce the final result **files**.
+The `wingpf` runtime's mission is to allow the Wing compiler (`wingc`), execute its intermediate format and produce the final result **files**.

-`wingii` is not a normal runtime, as in it does not end at supporting a single language. `wingii` is a runtime that can be used to execute multiple languages on multiple platforms at the same time, so `wingc` can focus on what it does best, which is producing a usable, synthesizeable `constructs` tree for the target language of JSII, at user's choice.
+`wingpf` is not a normal runtime, as in it does not end at supporting a single language. `wingpf` is a runtime that can be used to execute multiple languages on multiple platforms at the same time, so `wingc` can focus on what it does best, which is producing a usable, synthesizeable `constructs` tree for the target language of JSII, at user's choice.

-Currently `wingii` executes arbitrary JavaScript, aimed at supporting all of what's needed in Node to get packages such as CDK or Projen to work correctly.
+Currently `wingpf` executes arbitrary JavaScript, aimed at supporting all of what's needed in Node to get packages such as CDK or Projen to work correctly.

-`wingii` reserves the right to change its execution environment and/or its intermediate format at any time.
+`wingpf` reserves the right to change its execution environment and/or its intermediate format at any time.
 The intermediate format is not to be considered a publicly facing layer of the runtime.